Coming Back Home to Ourselves: A Seven-day Silent Retreat

 - established mindfulness-based teachers

-This retreat will enable mindfulness teachers who wish to be included on the UK Network Listing of Mindfulness Teachers to fulfill the requirement to attend an annual mindfulness retreat.
+This retreat will enable mindfulness teachers who wish to be included on the UK Network Listing of Mindfulness-based Teachers to fulfill the requirement to attend an annual mindfulness retreat.

 Requirements to attend: